 TIF districts are a common revitalization tool that allow the city to issue bonds against the projected tax revenue created by the redevelopment to help pay for public improvements such as parks, resiliency features, affordable housing, and other infrastructure.
 Due to the scale and complexity of this site, HCF strongly believes that a true public-private partnership is required to make Union Pier the world-class development that the community deserves.

-Being owned by the SC Ports Authority, Union Pier is currently exempt from paying property taxes.
+Historically owned by the SC Ports Authority, Union Pier has been exempt from paying property taxes, but it is under new private ownership.
 By forming a TIF district lasting 30 years, the city anticipates more than $626 million in future tax revenue over that period.
 As Mayor Cogswell told Council, “We are essentially setting up a bank account for the project.”